Zeitenwende speech: Reception

 Writing for The Guardian, Patrick Wintour described Scholz's proposals as a "180-degree course correction" and wrote that Germany had become "not just an economic but also a geopolitical powerhouse" overnight.
 Sergey Lagodinsky, a Member of the European Parliament, argued that, in addition to its increased military spending, Germany needed to learn how to wield military intervention as a tool of foreign policy.
 He considered the country's close energy ties with Russia "one of the biggest strategic mistakes of the past 20 years".
 In August 2022, The Economist credited the Zeitenwende speech with facilitating the modification of long-held positions in politics and society.
 The newspaper reckoned that Germany now had the potential to become a "country comfortable with asserting itself using its armed forces".
 It also linked Scholz's new defence agenda to a new energy policy that could see Germany become less dependent on Russian gas, a scenario it described as "one of Vladimir Putin's biggest [potential] regrets".

 The term Zeitenwende became a political catchphrase in the aftermath of the speech and was chosen the German word of the year 2022.

 Around the anniversary of the speech, some have criticized a perceived gap between Scholz's words and subsequent actions.
 Minister-President of Bavaria Markus Söder criticized Scholz by stating "everyone is talking about Zeitenwende, but so far we’ve only seen Zeitlupe [slow motion]".
 Matthew Karnitschnig of Politico commented that "it's become clear that the best way to describe Scholz's much-ballyhooed slogan is with a blunt Americanism: bullshit".
 Confronted with similar criticisms by CNN's Fareed Zakaria, Scholz emphasized Germany's aid to Ukraine and the successful decoupling from Russian energy dependence, while stating it "is absolutely clear we will go to two percent of GDP [in military spending]" and that starting necessary military production takes time.

+Effects

+As of early 2025, the overall picture is mixed.